 The contribution of volunteers is integral to the success of our projects, as they actively engage in various stages of our research, providing assistance in both lab and fieldwork.

 Interns work five days a week, from Monday to Friday, with two days off, typically on Saturdays and Sundays.
-Generally, no activities are scheduled on Spanish public holidays (preliminary schedule for 2025 includes April 17th and 18th, May 1 & 17, July 16 & 25, August 15, October 12, November 1st and 11).
+Generally, no activities are scheduled on Spanish public holidays (preliminary schedule for 2025 includes October 12, November 1st and 11) (schedule for 2026 includes March 19, April 2 and 3, May 1st, June 24, July 16 and 25, August 15, October 12, November 11).

 There is no standard template for a day.
 A day may involve an entire day at the lab, an entire day in the field, or be divided between field and lab work.
 On non-fieldwork days, interns engage in lab work, operating from 9:30 am to 4:00 pm with a 30-minute lunch break.
 Fieldwork takes place once or twice a week, contingent upon prevailing weather conditions, with the start time and duration varying (up to 8 hours).
 Our decisions on fieldwork hinge on weather conditions.
 Unfavorable elements such as wind, rain, or fog restrict fieldwork, impacting data collection accuracy.
 Even with planned field days, unexpected weather changes may lead to the cancellation of field surveys, redirecting the team to lab activities.
 Please be aware that weather conditions may impede fieldwork on certain weeks.
 It's crucial to grasp that a field project involving data collection in the wild inherently embraces unpredictability.